Introducing askScout: your vibe coding companion

 What is a vibe coding companion?

 Yes.
 The web app is free with a soft cap of 30 digests per day.
-The CLI is free open-source software under MIT, with you bringing your own LLM API key (about $0.001 to $0.003 per digest).
+The CLI is free open-source software under MIT, with you bringing your own LLM API key (a fraction of a cent per run).
 No paid tier, no upsell.